Detecting Planetary Oblateness in the Era of JWST: A Case Study of Kepler-167e: Summary Discussion

 This work investigates the detectability of planet oblateness and obliquity via JWST transiting observations.
 Our findings are summarized as following: \begin{itemize} \item Planets with deep transits and long orbital periods are favorable targets for oblateness detections, because the oblateness signal occurs during ingress and egress and its amplitude scales almost linearly with the transit depth. \item Observations of a single transit with JWST on a Kepler-167e-like planet should be able to detect or set stringent constraints on the planet oblateness, unless the planetary spin is nearly aligned ($\lesssim 20^\circ$) with its orbital direction. \item Based on the obliquity measurements of Solar System giants and extra-solar PMOs as well as theoretical arguments, we believe that large spin obliquities may be common among cold extra-solar giants. \item Detection limits of planetary oblateness for JWST are estimated, based on which we show that the oblateness of over a dozen confirmed planets or planetary candidates may already be detectable with JWST. \end{itemize}

-The planet Kepler-167e has been chosen for this case study.
-This choice is made for two reasons.
+The planet Kepler-167e has been chosen for this case study. \footnote{We note that this target has been selected for JWST observations in Cycle 3 \citep{Cassese:2024}.} This choice is made for two reasons.
 First, the planet has a deep transit ($\sim1.5\%$) and a long orbital period ($\sim 1071\,$d), so the potential oblateness signal is prominent.
 Second, both the planet and its host star are well characterized, so a realistic observing condition, wherever possible, can be imposed in the simulation.
 While the second reason should certainly be considered in proposing and designing JWST observations, the first reflects the physical limitation of JWST in oblateness detection.
 If only this first reason is considered, a few other targets may be as good as Kepler-167e, as shown in Figure~\ref{fig:target-selection}, and more may be found by the ongoing missions like TESS \citep{Ricker:2015} or possibly Gaia \citep{Perryman:2014} as well as future planned missions like ET \citep{Ge:2022} or PLATO \citep{Rauer:2014}.
 With the increasing number of suitable targets, more detailed and better characterizations of these long-period giants are strongly encouraged for better planning JWST observations.